rafaellucas3/advent_of_code_2023/readme.md

 ## Challenges and Learning Highlights

 - **Day [1]:** Having to deal with decisions made on the first part of the test was a challenge.
 My approach didn't use regex on the first part so the second part took a little bit more involvement to finish.
+- **Day [2]:** Creating the parser for this day was super fun.
+OOP is my passion.
+Had a lot of fun on this one.

 ## Reflections